celestialtaha/celestialtaha.github.io/src/content/blog/02-blog-collection/index.md

 ---
 title: "Blog Collection"
-description: "How to add posts to your blog."
+description: "How to add posts to the blog."
-date: "Mar 21 2024"
+date: "2024-03-21"
 ---

+---

+## Working with the `blog` collection:

-The `blog` collections is found in `src/content/blog`.
+The `blog` collection is found in `src/content/blog`.

-Working with the `blog` collection:

 ```
 📁 /src/content/blog